 The government-wide financial statements include the statement of net position and the statement of activities.
 These statements report information about the School as a whole.
 Any internal interfund activity has been eliminated from these financial statements.
 Both statements report only governmental activities as the School does not engage in any business type activities.
-These statements do not include fiduciary funds.
+These statements do no not include fiduciary funds.

 The statement of activities reports the expenses of a given function offset by program revenues directly connected with the functional program.
 A function is an assembly of similar activities and may include portions of a fund or summarize more than one fund to capture the expenses and program revenues associated with a distinct functional activity.
-Program revenues include: (1) charges for services, such as food service and student activity fees; (2) operating grants such as the National School Lunch Program, Federal grants, and other state allocations; and (3) capital grants specific to capital outlay.
+Program revenues include: (1) charges for services which report fees; (2) operating grants such as the National School Lunch Program, Federal grants, and other state allocations; and (3) capital grants specific to capital outlay.
+In addition, revenues not classified ad program revenues are shown ad general revenues, which include Florida Education Finance Program (FEFP) revenues, and other miscellaneous sources.